danionella/lsmaq/README.md

 LSMAQ is a lightweight laser scanning microscope acquisition software package written in MATLAB.
 It supports National Instruments hardware for galvo-based scanning.

 ## Should I use it?
-If you are an end user of laser scanning microscopes, you will most likely be best served by existing software packages like [ScanImage](http://scanimage.vidriotechnologies.com).
-LSMAQ was developed by and for microscope developers who would like to customise their acquisition by scripting and/or code modification.
-This is facilitated by a clear separation between scanning engine and UI frontend, as well as a lightweight and minimal code base (for example, adding a new custom property to the UI takes a single line).
+If you are an end user of laser scanning microscopes, you will most likely be well served by existing software packages like [ScanImage](http://scanimage.vidriotechnologies.com).
+LSMAQ was developed by microscope developers aiming for maximum flexibility and ease of customisation.
+Scripting and quick code modification are facilitated by a clear separation between scanning engine and UI frontend, as well as a lightweight and minimal code base.
+Adding a new custom property to the UI takes a single line.

 Present uses include tiled volume acquisition, flexible piezo-based scanning and phase-stepping for wavefront shaping / [deep imaging](https://doi.org/10.1038/nphoton.2016.252).
 LSMAQ supports galvo-based scanning but does not (yet) support resonant scanners.

 ## Requirements
 - MATLAB (tested with version 2018b, earlier versions since 2009a likely supported)